addrummond/lingpaper.cls/README.markdown

 * `[letterpaper]` (default) and `[a4paper]`.
 * `[doublespace]` Main text and footnotes are double-spaced if this is specified.
+* `[indenty]` Turns on a more indent-heavy style, where section headings and the first paragraphs of sections are indented.
+Entire abstract is also indented by same amount.
+Looks nice in papers but not so great with handouts.
 * `[handout]` Asymmetric margins for 2x2 printing.
 Margins narrower than the defauly unless `[marginnotes]` option is also set.
 Headers printed only on even-numbered pages.
 * `[nosectionperiods]` By default there is a period after the section number in section headings.
 This option removes it.